SciML/DataDrivenDiffEq.jl/docs/src/solvers/common.md

     the function that generates them).
 If `eval_expression=false`, then construction via GeneralizedGenerated.jl is utilized to allow for same world-age evaluation.
 However, this can cause Julia to segfault on sufficiently large basis functions.
-By default eval_expression=false.
+By default `eval_expression=false`.

 ## Solving the Problem